-Typical Italian Christmas cake, you will find the panettone in just about every food store, bakery, pastry shop all over the country.
+Typical Italian Christmas cake, you will find the panettone in just about every food store, bakery, and pastry shop all over the country.
 But it’s typical of Milan.

 Trentino Alto Adige – Traditional Italian meals from Trento and Trentino Alto Adige northern region

-They are usually served on broth or melted butter and it’s a dish that you can really find everywhere, from the high-end restaurants to the local pubs, from Trento to Bolzano, everywhere in the region, and locals absolutely love them.
+They are usually served in broth or melted butter and it’s a dish that you can really find everywhere, from the high-end restaurants to the local pubs, from Trento to Bolzano, everywhere in the region, and locals absolutely love them.